Islamicate-DH/islamicate-dh.github.io/DPCSyllabus_2021.md

 title: Syllabus
 subtitle: Summer 2021
 ---
+The following is only a preliminary sketch and is subject to change; student interests and existing strengths will also be taken into account in the actual proceeding of the course.

 * **Week 1 (June 1-4):** Introduction to Arabic-Script Paleography and Digital Codicology
     * Script: An Overview of Script Development, Scribal Practices, and Features in Script Recognition